jonathanBalasingham/CoMa/README.md

 # CoMa
-A lightweight Computational Mathematics library in C++
+A lightweight, header-only Computational Mathematics library in C++ built on top of Boost.